I am using poplin fabric in white. I can use 45 inch or 60 inch; wide. What is best?

 Thrifty Fun has been around so long that many of our pages have been reset several times.
 Archives are older versions of the page and the feedback that was provided then.

 I am helping my girlfriend with her May 3rd wedding in North Carolina.
 It is a spring theme, although by then most flowers are already blooming and bulbs are done!
-The reception is in a rented barn.
 Can anyone help me with ideas for decorating the barn?

 Add your voice to the conversation.
 Click here to answer this question.